damko/freedommarks-browser-webextension/README.md

 ## Missing features

-* it can not search a bookmark starting from a URL (API lacks the method)
+* it can not search for a bookmark starting from a URL (API lacks the method)
 * it can not search in bookmarks' title (API lacks the method)
 * it can not search in bookmarks' description (API lacks the method)
-* it can not retrieve the list of already used bookmarks (API lacks the method)
+* it can not retrieve the list of already set tags (API lacks the method)
 * it can not edit a bookmark
 * it lacs a translation (localization) system
 * it lacks translations